Orphaned Baby Bunnies: Wild and Domestic

 As soon as their eyes are open, you may introduce the bunnies to plain alfalfa pellets, hay, such as oat hay, timothy, alfalfa.
 Please refer to the handout Care of Rabbits for more information on diet for domestic, pet rabbits.
 You may reach email@example.com for further domestic/pet rabbit questions.
 Below is the email for wild rabbit questions.

-(For wild rabbits, see the section for wild rabbits) For all rabbits, avoid ANY regular milk, puppy formulas, etc. Use KITTEN formulas like KMR.
+(For wild rabbits, see the section for wild rabbits).
+For all rabbits, avoid ANY regular milk, puppy formulas, etc. Use KITTEN formulas like KMR.
 Avoid Esbilac.
+Feed only upright.